ashishdommety/checktypo/README.md

 Once you run the function above, checktypo returns an array of all the 'possible' typos on your page.

 ## 🔹 Dependencies
-Built with: Nightmare.js + typo-js
+Built with: Cheerio + typo-js

 ## 🔸 Some Issues:
 + Not all words are added into the typo-js dictionary, however, the aim is to add more words to this library moving on.